Required Application Materials

 No. Transfer students are not required to submit SAT or ACT scores as part of their applications.

-Do international transfer applicants need to submit TOEFL or IELTS scores?
+Do international transfer applicants need to submit TOEFL, IELTS, or DET scores?

 International transfer students need to submit the TOEFL, IELTs or DET if their native language is not English.
 If you have been enrolled in an English-speaking curriculum for at least 4 years, you may request to have the languages testing requirement waived.
 Click here to find out how to request a TOEFL/IELTS/DET waiver.